SecurinetsISETZ/SecurinetsISETZ/README.md

 </p>

 <h3 align="center">🚀 Join Us in Our Journey!</h3>
 <p align="center">We are excited to have you here!
-Feel free to explore our projects, contribute, and connect with fellow cybersecurity enthusiasts.
-Let's make the digital world a safer place together! 💪</p>
+Feel free to explore our projects, contribute, and connect with fellow cybersecurity enthusiasts.</p>